Severn Estuary Research Community Hub (S.E.R.C.H.)

 Finally, a sustainable transport network of PRT ‘podcars’, river boats, cycle and pedestrian facilities would link the community to the mainland.

-This project was prepared by invitation for FX magazine and was commended in the RIBA Green Manifesto exhibition.
+This project was prepared by invitation for FX magazine and was commended in the RIBA Green Manifesto competition.

 The concept was the catalyst to the Berkeley Green Renewables Centre.